-This chat will run in the Daily Intel newsletter, which combines a digest of the stories you care about with exclusive political commentary that you won’t find on the website.
+This chat will run in the Daily Intelligencer newsletter, which combines a digest of the stories you care about with exclusive political commentary that you won’t find on the website.
 To subscribe to the newsletter, click here.

 I’m your humble host and editor Ezekiel Kweku, and today I’m talking with two members of New York’s politics team — Jonathan Chait and Ed Kilgore — about Roseanne’s racist tweets and the cancellation of her eponymous show.

 Ezekiel: Once again, I have gathered the three most culturally literate people at New York to discuss pop culture.

 Ezekiel: You’re welcome, Ed.
 So our topic today is actress and comedian Roseanne Barr making a wildly racist comment about former Obama adviser Valerie Jarrett, resulting in the revival of Roseanne being immediately canceled.